Used for the placeholder to avoid fallback image

 fifa world cup trophy tour london

-4. The FIFA World Cup Trophy Tour
+4. SOCCER: FIFA World Cup trophy tour infographic

 fifa world cup trophy tour london